Hair loss is a common and utterly regular occurrence that happens to all people.

-We shed hair at a rate of approximately 50-100 strands per day.
-However, anything in excess of this is considered as beyond-normal hair loss.
+We shed hair at approximately 50-100 strands per day.
+However, anything over this is considered as beyond-normal hair loss.
 Factors that may influence hair loss include heredity, illness, and ageing.

 Hair loss can either be permanent or temporary.
-Most cases lean on the temporary side, with flare-ups that are triggered by factors such as illness, weight changes, excessive stress, and iron deficiency.
+Most cases lean on the temporary side, with flare-ups triggered by illness, weight changes, excessive stress, and iron deficiency.

 There are several possible root causes of hair loss.
 These causes create various forms of hair loss which look different from each other: